|Find the best surf spots||

 DirectionRight and left

 Normal lengthShort (< 50m)

 Good swell directionWest, SouthWest, South

 Good wind directionNorth, NorthWest

 Swell sizeStarts working at 1.0m-1.5m / 3ft-5ft and holds up to 3m+ / 10ft+

 Best tide movementRising tide

 Locals usually steal street-signs pointing to Bolinas.
 Keep a sharp eye.
 The first of the two breaks is at the mouth of the Bolinas Lagoon.
 Follow the main road into town until it ends at the beach; you can see the break from there.
 The other one is a little farther north.
-From the main road, take a right on Brighton Avenue and follow it to the beach; you can see the break from there.
+You will need to park somewhere else, though.
 Parking in Bolinas is very limited and on weekends it can be almost impossible.
-You might have to park on the Mesa, and walk quite a ways from your car down to the beach.
-The county police are rather ticket-happy so it is best not to chance it with no-parking-zones or other non-standard ways to park.
+You might have to park on the Mesa, and walk half a mile, or even a mile, from your car down to the beach.
+Note: The COPS are rather ticket-happy so it is best not to chance it with no-parking-zones or other non-standard ways to park.

 It does indeed break "regularly" in Bolinas, but most of those days might be considered "barely rideable," tiny, mushy, semi-blown.
-Every now and then there will be few days straight with "fun" waves (perhaps shoulder-head high), and a couple of times a year there are days with "amazing" waves.
+Every few months there will be a couple of days straight with "fun" waves (perhaps shoulder-head high) for a couple hours each day, and once every couple of years there are days with "amazing" waves.

 Great experience in Bolinas - Been a few years since anyones added a comment here.
 So I thought I'd update with my experience's out there.